-Activity Action Date Initials
+Activity Action Da :e Initials

-Pre-Event S Stage Stage
+Pre-Event Stage

-5.6.5.1 Activates the IS Event Lead, IS Support, IS State Coordinator and IS Branch Support, as required.
+5.6.5.1 Activates the IS Event Lead, IS Support, IS State Coordinator and IS B Support, as required. ranch

-Position Activated Not Activated
+Position Activated Not Activated ated

 IS Event Lead

 IS Support

 IS State Coordinator

 IS Branch Support

-ERP 8.3.1.1 Postpones planned maintenance on critical IS systems in anticipation of an Emergency.
+ERP 8.3.1.1 Postpones planned maintenance on critical IS systems in anticipation of Emergency. of an

-MA ERP 8.3.1.3 If a previously scheduled OMS/MEMA interface test is planned to take place concurrent with Emergency Support Function-12 (ESF-12) activation at MEMA's Emergency Operations Center, directs those responsible for testing to cancel and reschedule at a future date and time.
+MA ERP 8.3.1.3 If a previously scheduled OMS/MEMA interface test is planned to take concurrent with Emergency Support Function-12 (ESF-12) activation at MEMA's Emergency Operations Center, directs those responsible for to cancel and reschedule at a future date and time. t

 Review time and location of assignment.

 Notify manager of assignment.

-Ensure that all PPE and Position-Specific Equipment are in good working condition (if applicable).
+Ensure that all PPE and Position-Specific Equipment are in good worki condition (if applicable). ng

 Pack for potential overnight stay (if required to travel).

 Execute any pre-event checklists.

-Assess the teleconference, video conference and remote access capabilities.
+Assess the teleconference, video conference and remote access capal oilities.

-Assess network utilization at critical sites, including Control Centers, Contact Centers and Storm Rooms being activated.
+Assess network utilization at critical sites, including Control Centers, Conters and Storm Rooms being activated. ontact

 Notify IS suppliers of heightened state of alert.

 Plan and implement IS equipment staging.

 Coordinate IS team preparation meetings.

-Service Res storation Stage
+Service Re estoration Stage

-5.6.5.1 Activates the IS Event Lead, IS Support, IS State Coordinator and IS Branch Support, as required.
+5.6.5.1 Activates the IS Event Lead, IS Support, IS State Coordinator and IS B Support, as required. ranch

-Position Activated Not Activated
+Position Activated Not Activated ated

-IS Event Lead IS Support IS State Coordinator IS Branch Support ERP Directs IS support resources to address any issues with National Grid 8.3.1.2 hardware and software that are critical to a successful Emergency response.
+IS Event Lead IS Support IS State Coordinator IS Branch Support ERP 8.3.1.2 Directs IS support resources to address any issues with National Grid hardware and software that are critical to a successful Emergency response.
 Manage IS Support resources.
 Coordinate deployment of IS equipment, as required.
 Maintain contact with IS suppliers to repair damage to infrastructure as necessary.
 Prioritize and manage IS systems issues related to Emergency response.
 Escalate any IS issues to IS Event Lead as necessary.
 Determine structural integrity of facilities including support of the availability of LAN, WAN, and telemetry systems.
 Determine the status of business applications and telecommunications services and respond to outages and disruptions.
 Manage and enforce Emergency response guidelines and practices related to critical systems.
-Post-Event Stage Coordinate demobilization of IS equipment.
+Post-Even t Stage Coordinate demobilization of IS equipment.
 Turn in all completed checklists (if applicable).
 Enter proper accounting for time and expenses.
 Turn in any required paperwork (if applicable).